raefaidid/raefaidid/README.md

 ![raef-banner-v2](https://github.com/user-attachments/assets/6c2eef4b-8659-4e0d-b48d-4ce066042ba3)

-I'm Raef, a Data Analyst/Scientist at a news and media company, focusing on analytics, NLP for insights from historical data, and recently diving into Data Engineering for better data acquisition skills.
+I'm Raef, a Data Engineer working for a quite-known FMCG company.
+I've had past experience as a Data Analyst and Scientist.
+My field of interest would be in ML and software engineering.
+Recently I've been investing my time and thoughts towards the field of Data Engineering.

-- Develop ETL pipelines
+- Develop data pipelines and ensuring data quality
-- Integrate ML/AI techniques to solve business problems
+- Integrate ML/AI to solve business problems
-- Develop dashboards and reports for stakeholders
+- Improving data processing and downstream product efficiency
 - Learn latest cloud technology/product

 ### 📚 Projects